-the IP indemnity provided by the Supplier under clause 21.b.
+the IP indemnity provided by the Supplier under clause 20.1b.

+Notices (Core)

-Notices: Any notice or communication under the Contract will be effective if it is in writing, signed and delivered to the Contract Officer or the Supplier as the case may be, at the address or email set out in the Purchase Order.
+Any notice or communication under the Contract will be effective if it is in writing, signed and delivered to the Commonwealth Representative or the Supplier as the case may be, at the address or email set out in the Contract.

+Assignment (Core)

-Assignment: The Supplier must not assign any of its rights under the Contract without the prior written consent of the Commonwealth.
+The Supplier must not assign any of its rights under the Contract without the prior written consent of the Commonwealth.

+Subcontracting (Core)

-Subcontracting: Subcontracting the whole or part of the Supplier’s obligations under the Contract will not relieve the Supplier from any of its obligations under the Contract.
+Subcontracting the whole or part of the Supplier’s obligations under the Contract will not relieve the Supplier from any of its obligations under the Contract.
 Upon request the Supplier must make available to the Commonwealth the details of all subcontractors engaged to provide the Supplies under the Contract.
 The Supplier acknowledges that the Commonwealth may be required to disclose such information.